 There is nothing like learning from an experienced instructor and they will be fully insured, representing a dive center or agency, and carry first aid and oxygen with them in the extremely unlikely event of an incident.

 If you do not have any equalization issues and are confident in the water, it may seem easy for you to progress deeper without instruction after your first course.
 However, as you go deeper, there are additional risks associated with increased depth.
 Without taking a relevant course, it’s more likely you will suffer an accident, most commonly lung barotrauma.

 Most agencies offer three levels of courses, with a non-compulsory pool-based basic level.
 Some agencies are small and run solely by volunteers, while others are international businesses that employ people from all over the world.
 We’ve gathered a list of some of the most popular:

 - AIDA (Association Internationale D’Apnee)

-Founded in France in 1992, this is an international organization run by volunteers that set course standards, ratifies world records, trains judges and organizes competitions.
+Founded in France in 1992, this is an international organization run by volunteers that set course standards, ratify world records, trains judges, and organize competitions.

 - APNEA ACADEMY

 Founded in Italy in 1995 by world champion freediver Umberto Pelizarri and Renzo Mazzarri, a world champion spearfisher, Apnea Academy sets course standards.